tobybessant/terrain-generation/README.md

 | E | Export terrain config to .terrain file (file will be exported to 'exported_terrains' folder). |

 ### Terrain Parameters
 Below are explanations of each of the terrain parameters and how they affect the generated terrain.
-The CLI Parameters' are the parameters that the Terrain Wizard will collect from the user.
+The CLI Parameters are the parameters that the Terrain Wizard will collect from the user.
 The 'Post-generation Parameters' will be set to defaults when using the Terrain Wizard.

 All parameters are set from the file contents when loading terrain data from file.